 - few saffron strands

-- In the same add makhana and roast well for few mins. remove to a plate too.
+- In the same ghee add makhana and roast until it turns crispy.
+Remove to a plate.

 - You can double or halve the recipe